Retired Lieutenant Colonel Mark Hasara was fired from his dream job and feeling like he hit a career wall. What happened next has changed his life.

 Read the Transcript

-Allison: Welcome back to the Deliberate Leaders Podcast.
+Allison: Welcome back to the Deliberate Leaders podcast.
 I am your host, Allison Dunn, Executive Business Coach and owner of Deliberate Directions where we are dedicated to helping leaders build strong, thriving businesses.
 Each episode we feature an inspiring interview to help you on on your leadership journey.
-And today, I am so excited to introduce Mark Hasara.
-He’s the author of Tanker Pilot: Lessons from the Cockpit and you have a quote in here and I assume this is your quote, Mark… Nobody Kicks Ass without Tanker… Nobody!
-That’s so awesome!

 Mark: That is the motto of the tanker fleet and it has been for a long time.

-Allison: And so I just want you to be able to kind of provide a quick orientation for listeners.
+Allison: I just want you to be able to provide a quick orientation for listeners.
 I know what you do because my husband’s also an Army to Air Force guy, but what is a Tanker Pilot for anyone who might not know

 So that’s what tankers do.
 It’s a fun mission.
 It was really a fun mission.
 And I really am flying an airplane I wanted to fly ever since I was a kid.